 What is Gestational Diabetes?
 Everything You Need to Know

 Postpartum care is also important.
 You’ll be monitored for a few months after birth to ensure your blood sugar levels return to normal.
 Women who have had gestational diabetes are at a higher risk of developing type 2 diabetes.

-Gestational diabetes may sound intimidating, but with the right care and support, it’s manageable.
+It may sound intimidating, but with the right care and support, it’s manageable.
 Dr Lanziz Homar and the TOAG team are here to provide you with personalised care and guidance throughout your pregnancy.
 If you suspect you may have gestational diabetes, or if you have any concerns about your pregnancy, don’t hesitate to contact Dr Homar.
 The team at TOAG are here to support you through every stage of your pregnancy journey.

+What is Gestational Diabetes?
+Everything You Need to Know